Sa Re Ga Ma Pa Lil Champs

-Sa Re Ga Ma Pa Li'l Champs is a 2016 Indian-Tamil language musical reality TV game show, which airs on Zee Tamil.
-The show based on the Hindi Language show Sa Re Ga Ma Pa L'il Champs.
+Sa Re Ga Ma Pa Li'l Champs is a 2016 Indian Tamil-language musical reality TV game show, which airs on Zee Tamil.
+The show based on the Hindi-language show Sa Re Ga Ma Pa L'il Champs.
 The series is meant for young children between the ages of 5–14 years, which judges the children on the basis of their voice quality, singing talent and versatility in performance.
-The show was premiered on 24 December 2016.
+Since its premiere on 24 December 2016, the show has rolled out five seasons.

+Production

+The show is a singing talent hunt for children of age group 5 to 15 years old in Tamil Nadu and other Tamil population by nation countries.
+In the auditions round, they have 100 seconds to impress the three to five judges and the 30 members of the grand jury and will select the top 24 contestants who will compete on the main show.
+Archana Chandhoke is as a host for all the seasons.